ECN (Electronic Communication Network)

 How an ECN Works

-The mechanism of an ECN is built on order matching.
-When a buy order is entered into the system, the ECN scans its database for a sell order with a matching price.
-If a match is found, the trade is executed immediately.
-If no match exists, the order is posted to the system for others to see, adding liquidity to the market.
-For example, if you want to buy 100 shares of Apple at $150.00, your order goes to the ECN.
-If there is a seller asking $150.00, the trade happens.
-If the lowest seller is at $150.05, your bid sits on the book at $150.00, potentially narrowing the spread.
-ECNs are classified as "lit" markets because they display pre-trade information (bids and offers).
-This contrasts with "dark pools," which are private exchanges that do not display order information.
-Because ECNs simply match orders, they generally charge a fixed commission per share or trade to generate revenue, rather than earning money from the bid-ask spread like a market maker might.
+The fundamental mechanism of an ECN is built on automated order matching.
+When a buy order is entered into the system, the ECN's high-speed matching engine scans its database for a sell order with a matching price.
+If a match is found, the trade is executed immediately and reported to the relevant regulatory bodies.
+If no immediate match exists, the order is posted to the system for others to see, effectively adding liquidity to the market and potentially narrowing the bid-ask spread.
+For example, if you want to buy 100 shares of Apple at $150.00, your order goes directly to the ECN.
+If there is a seller asking $150.00, the trade happens instantly.
+If the lowest seller is currently at $150.05, your bid sits on the book at $150.00, visible to all other participants.
+ECNs are classified as "lit" markets because they display this pre-trade information (the bids and offers) to everyone.
+This transparent approach contrasts with "dark pools," which are private exchanges that do not display order information before a trade occurs.
+Because ECNs simply match orders and do not take the other side of the trade themselves, they generally charge a fixed commission per share or trade to generate revenue.
+Many also use a "maker-taker" rebate system, where traders who add liquidity (makers) receive a small payment, while those who remove it (takers) pay a fee, further incentivizing a deep and active market.

 Key Elements of an ECN